 - 1. Write a module in twisted.scripts which contains a callable global named run.
 This will be called by the command line part with no arguments (it will usually read sys.argv).
 Feel free to write more functions or classes in this module, if you feel they are useful to others. - 2.
 Create a file which contains a shebang line for Python.
-For Twisted Core, this file should be placed in the bin/directory; for example, bin/twistd.
-For sub-projects, it should be placed in bin/subproject>; for example, the key-generation tool for the Conch sub-project is in bin/conch/ckeygen.
+This file should be placed in the bin/directory; for example, bin/twistd.